What is Syphilis?

 How common is Syphilis?

-Over 12 million new cases of syphilis are reported each year, including 14,000 reported cases in the U.S, 8,000 cases in Germany and 3,000 reported cases in the U.K. There are an estimated 2.5 million cases in the Western Pacific Region, with another 930,000 cases in Brazil.
+Over 12 million new cases of the disease are reported each year, including 14,000 reported cases in the U.S, 8,000 cases in Germany and 3,000 reported cases in the U.K. There are an estimated 2.5 million cases in the Western Pacific Region, with another 930,000 cases in Brazil.

 How is Syphilis passed on?